kokoro172/kokoro172/README.md

-- 👋 Hi, I’m @WangKewei172
+- 👋 Hi, I’m WangKewei
-- 👀 I’m interested in c++ and python.Mostly,I want to be a technich otaku.
+- 👀 I’m interested in c++, Java, JS and python.Mostly,I want to be a technich otaku.
 - 🌱 I’m currently learning c++ & JavaScript,and I'll learn Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...